vitamin-nn/antibf/README.md

 ## Overview
 The service was made to control the rate of authentication requests.
 Based on the loginning user data (login, password, ip) and service settings it defines whether the request is a brute force attempt.
-The service works with grpc and command line interfaces.
+The service works with GRPC and Command line interfaces.

 The service is developed as final project of "Golang developer" course (by Otus)